WAZY-FM: History

 History-making ratings (36 share) were achieved in the '80s with Jim Stacy as program director, and talent including Steve West (mornings), Steve Louizos, Dr. Dave (Dave Gross), which was featured on the cover of Friday Morning Quarterback.

 In 1995 under program director John Flint (Harrison), WAZY-FM switched from a top 40 format to a hot adult contemporary format, positioning the station as, "The Best Of the 80's and 90's."

 In the fall of 2000, WAZY-FM leadership decided to soften its musical approach and flipped to adult contemporary.
-On March 16, 2001, just 6 months after the switch to AC, WAZY-FM returned to the Contemporary Hits Radio (Top 40) format.
+On March 16, 2001, just six months after the switch to AC, WAZY-FM returned to the Contemporary Hits Radio (Top 40) format.
 It remained 96.5 WAZY until September 28, 2006, when it switched to "Lafayette's #1 Hit Music Station - Z96-5".

 In 2004, Artistic Media Partners, as a part of company-wide sports programming realignment initiative, moved Purdue University Football and Men's Basketball off WAZY-FM to their classic rock sister station, WSHP, and the following year to country sister, WLFF.
 This resulted in two frequency flip-flops between WLFF and WSHP in a less than 18 months.
 Beginning in the fall of 2007, WAZY-FM once again became the flagship station for Purdue football.

 Brandon Adams is the current WAZY-FM program director, and has been in the position since June 2021.
 He also hosts "B-Adams in the Morning" weekdays on the station from 6 AM - 10 AM.

 Artistic Media Partners sold its Lafayette stations to Star City Broadcasting, owner of WPBI-LD (channel 16), in 2016.
 The transfer to Lafayette TV, LLC was completed on January 3, 2017.

+In November 2019, it was announced that Standard Media would purchase all of the stations from Star City Broadcasting as part of their transaction to purchase all stations from Waypoint Media and Vision Communications.
+However, the sale collapsed.

+In July 2021, it was announced that Coastal Television Broadcasting Company would acquire all stations from Star City Broadcasting as part of their deal to purchase all stations from Waypoint and Vision.
+The sale were completed on January 4, 2022.